PAC-Bayesian aggregation of affine estimators: Framework and estimate

-to which a penalty $\pen(t)$ is added.
-We will consider simultaneously the case of a penalty that depends on $f_0$ through an upper bound of a kind of sup norm and the case of a penalty that does not depend on $f_0$.
+and add a penalty $\pen(t)$.
+We will consider simultaneously the case of a penalty independent of $f_0$ and the one where the penalty may depend on an upper bound of (kind of) sup norm.